circleci/circleci-docs/jekyll/_cci2/skip-build.md

 Projects for which auto-cancel is enabled in the Advanced Settings will have pipelines and workflows on non-default branches cancelled when a newer build is triggered on that same branch, with the following exceptions:
 - Scheduled workflows and Re-run workflows will not be cancelled.

-## Auto Cancel for CircleCI Server installations
+## Auto cancel for CircleCI server installations

 CircleCI Server does not currently use the pipelines feature, and as a result the Auto Cancel Builds feature only works for builds triggered with the API or by pushes to GitHub for projects that **do not** use workflows.

-### Steps to Enable Auto-Cancel for CircleCI Server Installations
+### Steps to enable auto-cancel for circleci server installations
 {:.no_toc}

 1. In the CircleCI application, go to your project's settings by clicking the gear icon next to your project.